 Regulations Pertaining to Both Vertical Bows and Crossbows

-- Arrows used for deer or bear hunting must have a sharpened broadhead with a metal cutting surface having a minimum width of 7⁄8 of an inch.
+- Arrows used for deer or bear hunting must have a sharpened broadhead with metal points and a minimum width of 7⁄8 of an inch.

 - The vertical bow and crossbow may be used for hunting deer during the Deer Firearms Season and Muzzleloader Season, in accordance with Firearms and Muzzleloader Season regulations.

-- Firearms may not be carried while hunting deer during the Bow Season.
+- Firearms may not be carried while hunting deer during the Archery Season.

-- The use of poisoned arrows is not permitted.
+- The use of poisoned or explosive tipped arrows is not permitted.